EslamSallam/Mailing-System-C-OracleDB/README.md

 2 -You need to have Oracle DBMS.

-3 -If you have done all of that contact me to get the Oracle Script.
+3 -If you have done all of that contact me to get the Oracle Script that Creates the Database.